“You can have brilliant ideas, but if you can’t get them across, your ideas won’t get you anywhere.”

 Writers develop content for every type of media.
 This person has excellent researching skills and is like a chameleon with their writing- able to write content for any type of media, brand, and style.
 A writer’s job duties include but aren’t limited to:

-The Bureau of Labor Statistics predicts a 0% increase in demand for writers and authors between 2018 and 2028, but there is not enough information about content creators.
-The median salary for a writer/author as of 2018 was $62,170.
+The Bureau of Labor Statistics predicts a 2% decrease in demand for writers and authors between 2019 and 2029.
+The median salary for a writer/author as of 2019 was $63,200.
 Introverts rejoice this is a job for you.
 Extroverts you could do it too but you probably won’t like it very much.
 Think long hours sitting by yourself writing and refining content.
 You will need to be able to communicate with other creative professionals.

 Public Relations Specialists